 Overview

-Established in 1998, the School of Sport, Tourism and Hospitality Management (STHM) has a distinguished tradition preparing leaders in the sport, recreation, tourism and hospitality industries.
-Our innovative approach to learning combined with our location in the heart of Philadelphia fosters transformational education experiences and prepares students for the "experience economy."
-The total experience within the School of Sport, Tourism and Hospitality Management enables students to have an excellent fundamental education and exposure to working professionals, internships, and personalized placement services.
+Established in 1998, the School of Sport, Tourism and Hospitality Management (STHM) has a distinguished tradition preparing leaders in the sport, recreation, event, tourism and hospitality industries.
+Our innovative approach to experiential learning combined with our location in the heart of Philadelphia fosters transformational education experiences and prepares students for the "experience economy."
+This comprehensive experience within the School of Sport, Tourism and Hospitality Management enables students to have a superior fundamental education and exposure to working professionals, internships, and personalized internship and job placement services.
 As a result, students are given a competitive advantage in a job market projected to double in the next decade.

-STHM's Department of Sport, Tourism and Hospitality Management offers three undergraduate major programs:
+STHM's Department of Sport, Tourism and Hospitality Management offers two undergraduate major programs, three undergraduate certificates, and two undergraduate minors:

-The focus of the undergraduate programs is to provide a broad educational foundation and to prepare students for entry into the sport and recreation management, event management, or tourism and hospitality occupations at the professional level.
+The focus of the undergraduate programs is to provide a broad educational foundation and to prepare students for entry into the sport, entertainment, event, tourism and hospitality management occupations at the professional level.

-The Sport and Recreation Management program prepares students interested in sport and recreation careers in the private/commercial sector, public recreation and park agencies, professional sports, interscholastic/intercollegiate athletics, youth sport agencies, voluntary agencies, campus services, armed forces and corporate/industrial settings.
+The Sport and Entertainment Management program prepares students interested in sport careers in the private/commercial sector, public recreation and park agencies, professional sports, interscholastic/intercollegiate athletics, youth sport agencies, nonprofit sport organizations, campus recreation services, armed forces, and corporate/industrial settings.

-The Tourism and Hospitality Management program prepares students for entry-level to mid-level positions in tourism, hospitality and event management.
-The program prepares students to work in convention and visitors' bureaus, destination management organizations, conference centers, resorts, casinos, hotels, theme parks, theaters and clubs.
+The Tourism, Hospitality and Event Management program prepares students for entry to mid-level positions in tourism, hospitality and event management.
+The program prepares students to work in a variety of settings including convention and visitors' bureaus, destination management organizations, conference centers, event management organizations, mega events, resorts, casinos, hotels, theme parks, theaters and clubs.

 All programs consist of coursework in the University's General Education (GenEd) program, the Fox School of Business and Management, STHM's major course requirements, and two supervised field experiences / internships.